ModernizationDigital/playbook-3/_playbook/intro.md

 ![Iteration Cycles]({{site.baseurl}}/images/iteration-cycles.png)
 Our playbook details a 3 STEP - Pre Migration Evaluation.
 In STEP 1 we participate in an active discovery of all relevant applications that your manage and the creation of your application landscape.
 STEP 2 is where we evaluate the health and value of each of your managed apps.
 Finally in our last STEP — 3 we will give you options to help develop your modernization plan.

-An inventory your legacy systems will help you make some key decisions.
-Some applications might need a complete overhaul, some could involve minimal work to make use of new technologies; and then part of this inventory process is deciding if an application can be left as is or even retired.
+This inventory of your legacy systems can assist you in making key decisions in your transformation and modernization journey.
+Do your apps need a complete overhaul, do some require  minimal work to make use of new technologies; or maybe our criteria will lead to leaveing your app where it is, as it is, or possibly even retiring it?